AperpieGG/ngcmos/README.md

 10) ```analyse_cmos.py```
    This script will do an inspection of the lightcurves using the gaia_id as an argument.
 It will plot fluc, sky-background and the ROI of the star from the first frame, with the aperture and annulus used.

+## CCD Description

+The pipeline peforms photometry with a CCD camera at NGTS

+The scripts are running under the process_cmos.py.
+This is a modified code from process_leowasp.py (James McCormac all right reserved).

+Main rutines for files selection and management are running on that code.

+Info and utilities are taken from utils.py.

+Reduction of the images has already been extracted from NGTS pipeline.

+## Run the following for CCD

+The ```Process_CCD.sh ``` script is used to run the pythons files.
+Additionally, its directory is called with the night of observation, and inside there are the actions that are the images of each field.
+The code will identify these actions and it will peform analysis for each sub-directory/ngts field.
+The main script contains the following:

+1) ```unzip_fits.py ```
+   This script is used to unzip the images.
+2) ```simple_wrapper_ccd.py ```
+   This script is made of two individual scripts that will solve the images astrometrically from the tic8 catalog and also tweak the solution for the distortion effect.
+Finally, a master catalog and an input catalog for the stars on the field are created.
+The input catalog has specific filters that will cut the candidates down and will be used for photometry later.
+The script has been adjusted for the ccd.
+The condition to check for unblended is 24 pixels.
+3) ```check_ccd.py ```
+   This script will check the autoguiding function and it will also move images that have not been solved in wcs or guiding is bad.
+4) ```process_ccd.py ```
+   This script rujns from the data directory.
+It uses the config file to identify the base and out paths.
+It will also filter the filenames keeping only the .fits for TOI, excluding the zipped files and the catalogs.
+The main function uses the catalog file for each image after reduction and extracts the photometry for all stars on the field.
+It saves them a fits file.